e2b-dev/E2B/DEV.md

 - using devbookd locally for development of agent without remote
 - Send usage metadata from the SDK to the session server (observability)
 - **How to handle users/api keys when we have multiple projects?**
+- Store old snapshots when publishing so you can rollback (both prod and edit version)
+- Add more detailed observability/analytics

 ## CLI
 - fix error whe disconnecting from `connect`